Nice to meet you.

 • Are you getting feedback from them on ways to make the workplace better?

-When your employees feel they are a part of something bigger than themselves and they matter to your company, they will be more likely to perform their best.
-Instead of finding excuses to miss work, they will embrace the role they hold in your organization because they feel it is important and not just a way to earn a paycheck.
+When your employees feel they are a part of something bigger than themselves and matter to your company, they will be likelier to perform their best.
+Instead of finding excuses to miss work, they will embrace their role in your organization because they feel it is important and not just a way to earn a paycheck.

 Keep things simple

-Make sure it is included in your employee handbook and distributed throughout your workplace so everyone is clear about the expectations you have for their attendance.
-Ensure that all supervisors are also clear on the expectations and consequences that are associated with absences.
-If you have one supervisor or team leader who’s going “by the book” and another who tends to let things slide, you risk creating an environment of mistrust and inconsistency.
+Ensure it is included in your employee handbook and distributed throughout your workplace so everyone knows your expectations for their attendance.
+Ensure that all supervisors are also clear on the expectations and consequences associated with absences.
+If you have one supervisor or team leader going “by the book” and another who tends to let things slide, you risk creating an environment of mistrust and inconsistency.

 While we can’t eliminate absenteeism completely, it is clearly a problem that most companies face.
-With planning, communication, transparency, and accountability, your company can significantly improve productivity and efficiency by ensuring your people not only come to work when they should but even enjoy the time they spend there.
+With planning, communication, transparency, and accountability, your company can significantly improve productivity and efficiency by ensuring your people come to work when they should and enjoy their time there.

 Another less conventional way to deal with employee absenteeism is introducing an unlimited PTO program to your office.
 See how you might benefit from a shift in policy today.